christopheraue/m-ruby-concurrently/guides/Performance.md

   `while` loop never waits for something [the loop is never entered] [Troubleshooting/A_concurrent_proc_is_scheduled_but_never_run].
   All this leads to the creation of a new fiber for each evaluation.
-This is responsible for the largest chunk of time take during the measurement.
-The rest of the time is spent scheduling the concurrent procs.
+This is responsible for the largest chunk of time needed during the measurement.

-You can run the benchmark yourself by running the script [perf/concurrent_proc_calls.rb][].
+You can run the benchmark yourself by running the [script][perf/concurrent_proc_calls.rb]:

+    $ perf/concurrent_proc_calls.rb

 ## Scheduling (Concurrent) Procs